 - Architectural concrete forms should be designed to resist water leakage and avoid discoloration.

-But Chapter 5 deals with Architectural Concrete — not structural concrete.
+But wait, Chapter 5 deals with Architectural Concrete – not structural concrete.
 ACI 347 recommends preventing leakage only for architectural concrete and not for structural concrete.
-Also, ACI 347 is not written in mandatory language, whereas ACI 301-10 “Specification for Structural Concrete” provides mandatory requirements for concrete contractors.
+Form leakage in architectural concrete could be an issue.
+But ACI 347 is not written in mandatory language, whereas ACI 301-10 “Specification for Structural Concrete” provides mandatory requirements for concrete contractors.